justintoo/blog.justintoo.com/_posts/2017-01-19-jira-assign-new-issue-to-reporter.md

 ---
-title: "JIRA - Automatically Assign a New Issue to the Reporter"
+title: "JIRA - Automatically Assign a New Issue to the Current User"
 categories:
   - Project Management
 tags: